DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/cards/conditional-formatting.md

 ![](../../../../images/web-conditional-formatting-card.png)

-Some of the predefined background styles contain a font color.
-This font color applies to all the card's elements regardless of the drop-down list settings (all/particular element).
+Some predefined background styles contain a font color.
+This font color applies to all card elements regardless of drop-down list settings (for any card layout element).

 ## Edit a Format Rule